 Instructions

-- Pat chicken thighs dry with a paper towel and season them with salt and black pepper.
+- Pat the chicken thighs dry with a paper towel to help the skin crisp up.
+Season generously on both sides with salt and black pepper.

-- Add the olive oil to a cast iron skillet over medium heat.
-Arrange the chicken thighs skin-side down and cook them for 4 minutes on each side until the skin is golden and crispy.
+- Heat olive oil in a large oven-safe skillet (preferably cast iron) over medium heat.
+Place the chicken thighs skin-side down in the skillet and cook for about 4-5 minutes per side, or until the skin is golden brown and crispy.

 How do we calculate the nutrition info?